jdegand/ada-school-frontend-challenge/README.md

 - You can be creative and use this fact to your advantage to make some validation checks easier.
 - You have to test a template driven form by interacting with the DOM.
 - `Step` is hit and miss in a `time` input.
 It seems like it should work, but compatibility was changed at one point.
 Across multiple browsers, it can vary.
 I need to do more research, but this could be problematic.
 I don't want to have to create a separate `step` function.
-- Using the in memory web API, I think it is important to use `json`.
+- Using the in-memory web API, I think it is important to use `JSON`.
-- I was using a `FormData` data and I was getting an object back just with `{id: 3}` (Booking collection starts with 2).
+- I was using a `FormData` object and the POST request returned `{id: 3}` only (Booking collection starts with 2 objects).
-- I am code I found on [Stack Overflow](https://stackoverflow.com/questions/43347621/correct-way-to-do-a-put-or-post-in-angular-in-memory-web-api) and it uses `reqInfo.utils.getJsonBody(reqInfo.req)`.
+- I am using code I found on [Stack Overflow](https://stackoverflow.com/questions/43347621/correct-way-to-do-a-put-or-post-in-angular-in-memory-web-api) and it uses `reqInfo.utils.getJsonBody(reqInfo.req)`.
 I need look into more methods I can use.
-Maybe, I don't have to convert my `FormData` into json.
+Maybe, I don't have to convert my `FormData` into JSON.
 - Using different names for the form controls can add extra snags.
 Sending FormData is usually not problematic with real backends.

 ## Continued Development